 Truth to be told, he was more than a little nervous.
 He never liked meeting new people, as he really didn't know how to interact with them aside from being distant and polite.
 Adults always seemed to look at him oddly and children avoided him (mainly due to the reputation of his cousin's gang), and his uncle had explained that this was because they could tell he was a freak.
 He didn't exactly believe this, but no other explanation had presented itself so far, and so he accepted it as reality.
 It hadn't made him like people any better.

 A booming sound on the door jolted him from his thoughts and he slowly rose and made his way towards the noise.
 Cautiously, he undid the lock and opened the door, peering out at the…person who stood there, feeling as though his eyes would roll out of his head.
-His chauffeur was huge, giant-like, with a long leather coat on and an enormous, bushy, black beard covering his face, and a pink umbrella on his arm.
+His chauffeur was huge, giant-like, with an enormous, bushy, black beard covering his face, and wearing a long leather coat.
+He also had a pink umbrella on his arm, despite the clear weather.
 Harry stared up at him in bewilderment.

 "Y-yes, sir," Harry stuttered, more than a little overwhelmed and trying in vain to remember if he'd ever seen this person before.